Superfluid fraction of interacting bosonic gases

+The Leggett's bounds $f^-$ and $f^+$ are seen to bracket accurately the exact value of the superfluid fraction $f$.
+The bracketing is tighter for a 2D optical potential than for a grid of columns because the latter presents sharp edges.
+Near the edges of each column, the ground state density varies rapidly, making it harder to approximate by a factorized form, and this results in a looser bracketing.
 The superfluid-to-normal transition takes place when the mean potential height becomes comparable to the chemical potential $\mu$.
-A notable feature visible in Fig.~\ref{fig:opt_and_grid} is that $f$ for the column potential approaches a constant value for large $\langle V \rangle$.
+A notable feature visible in Fig.~\ref{fig:opt_and_grid} is that the superfluid fraction for the column potential decays very slowly for large $\langle V \rangle$.
 This is easy to understand.
-Our grid of columns is aligned parallel to both the $x$ and $y$ axes, so that there are long unobstructed channels between them along the direction of the drag.
-In Fig.~\ref{fig:opt_and_grid} we chose $\xi=d$, so that the gas can easily penetrate in between the columns, no matter how high they are.
-When they become effectively impenetrable, the lower bound saturates to a constant, and the gas will keep flowing around the columns without being further affected by the changes in the potential.
+Our grid of columns is aligned parallel to both the $x$ and $y$ axes so that there are long unobstructed channels between them along the direction of the drag.
+In Fig.~\ref{fig:opt_and_grid} we chose $\xi=d/4$, so that the gas can easily penetrate in between the columns, no matter how tall they are.
+When they become effectively impenetrable, the gas keeps flowing around the columns (the slow decay of $f$ at large $\langle V \rangle$ is due to the exponentially small but non-zero height of the pillars across the channels \cite{definitionOfColumnPotential}).